Categories

 Offset polygon: Polygon with arcs below 90 degrees merged into a single point.

-Offset polygon with mergeAngleDeg=90.01: The algorithm has merged 6 arcs with 90 degrees and 1 arc with 45 degrees into single points.
+Offset polygon with mergeAngleDeg=90.01: The algorithm has merged arcs with up to 90 degrees into single points.

 Approximation of an offset arc with line segments, constrained to a maximum of 5 degrees per segment